Funassyi: Behavior

 Generally, Japanese local mascot characters, known as Yuru-kyara (ゆるキャラ, laid-back character) or gotōchi-kyara (ご当地キャラ, local character), move slowly and do not speak.
 Instead, they are usually accompanied by an attendant who speaks for them.
 Funassyi, however, always speaks for itself.
 It also often shrieks, jumps, dances, and makes violent movements like headbanging.
-When it speaks, it usually ends his sentences with "nassyi" (～なっしー, ~nasshī) which sounds like the Japanese word for "pear" (梨, nashi).
+When it speaks, it usually ends its sentences with "nassyi" (～なっしー, ~nasshī) which sounds like the Japanese word for "pear" (梨, nashi).

-The number 274 appears in a lot of Funassyi's material (e.g. as the number of siblings, on license plates, as a house number, as a team jersey number).
+The number 274 appears in a lot of Funassyi's material (e.g. as the number of siblings, on license plates, as a house number, and as a team jersey number).
 Under the rules of Japanese number puns, one possible reading of this number is "fu-na-shi".

 History

 The character was first created by a Funabashi citizen involved in retail trade in November 2011 as an illustration to advertise his business.
 A Twitter account was opened for it on November 21.
 At first, the creator didn't intend to make Funassyi a physical reality, however, the number of followers on Twitter increased far more than he expected and Funassyi became very popular.
-He then decided to create the suit (kigurumi, in Japanese) of Funassyi.

-From April 7, 2012, videos were uploaded on YouTube.
+He then decided to create the Funassyi costume suit and perform while wearing it.
+From April 7, 2012, Funassyi videos were uploaded on YouTube.

-In July 2012, Funassyi visited the Funabashi City Office to have it authorized and supported officially, but this was rejected.
-On October 30, 2013, Funassyi was awarded a certificate for its contributions in promoting Funabashi all over Japan.
-However, the Funabashi Municipal Government, with the mutual consent of Funassyi, did not formally approve Funassyi as an official mascot of the city, since doing so might restrict Funassyi's activities.
+In July 2012, Funassyi's creator (in character as Funassyi) visited the Funabashi City Office to have it authorized and supported officially, but this was rejected.
+Following this, Funassyi appeared at several city events uninvited and unannounced.
+Finally on October 30, 2013, Funassyi was awarded a certificate for its contributions to promoting Funabashi all over Japan.
+However, the Funabashi Municipal Government, with the mutual consent of Funassyi's creator, did not formally approve Funassyi as an official mascot of the city, since doing so might restrict the mascot's activities.